Image resizing and cropping

 to use custom coordinates that were previously specified (e.g., as part of the image upload method) and make them the focus of the transformation.

-For a full listing of the available gravity positions, see special positions in the transformation reference guide.
+For a full listing of the available gravity positions, see special positions in the Transformation URL API Reference.

 Liquid rescaling